Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 the picture popping up on the Internet that got me interested in continuing

 the reseach on our family trees.
-I now have nearly 4200 individuals in our
+I now have nearly 4200 individuals in

-to my husband's family:
+it relates to my husband's family:

 Generation No. 1